isl-org/Open3D/docs/getting_started.rst

 Note: In general, we recommend using a
 `virtual environment <https://docs.python-guide.org/dev/virtualenvs/>`_ for containerization.
-Otherwise, depending on the configurations, you might want to use ``pip3`` to install Open3D for Python 3 or use the ``--user`` option to avoid permission issues.
+Otherwise, depending on the configurations, ``pip3`` may be needed for Python 3, or the ``--user`` option may need to be used to avoid permission issues.
 For example:

 .. code-block:: bash